lpmi-13/reflog-power/README.md

 `git checkout -b new_script_back_to_life`

-Now return to the `master` branch:
+Now return to the `main` branch:

-`git checkout master`
+`git checkout main`

-There are a few ways to get stuff from that other branch into your `master` branch, but since we only need one file, let's just do it the easy way:
+There are a few ways to get stuff from that other branch into your `main` branch, but since we only need one file, let's just do it the easy way:

 `git checkout new_script_back_to_life new_script.js`